rsninja722/how-are-you-world/README.md

-# how-are-you-world
+# how are you world?
-everyone always greets the world, nut no one asks how the world is feeling
+it's like [hello world](https://github.com/rsninja722/helloworld) but I am continuing the small talk with world